brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case/other_functionality.rst

 :param response: Response object to check against.
 :param expected_messages: Expected messages that response should contain.
-:param allow_partials: Bool indicating if messages must match exactly, or
+:param allow_partials: Bool indicating if message needs to match exactly, or is
-                      are allowed partial matches.
-Useful for messages that are extra long, and tests only care about a specific subsection of the message.
+                   allowed partial matches.
+                   Useful when messages are long, and tests only care about a specific subsection of the messages.
+                   Defaults to False, aka must be an exact match.
+                   For a project-wide version of this param, see :ref:`configuration/general:ALLOW_MESSAGE_PARTIALS`

 :return: None.